-The Center for International Education (CIE) at Rider University is deeply concerned about your health and safety and sincerely hope that you, your families, and your friends have not been directly impacted.
+The Office of International Education (OIE) at Rider University is deeply concerned about your health and safety and sincerely hope that you, your families, and your friends have not been directly impacted.
 The well-being of Rider’s international students and scholars are our priority.

 Rider University Information: